masyl/isomaton/doc/roadmap.md

 - Debt: use constants for playStates (rename to playbackMode ?  rewind, play, pause, or just an integer ?

 ## Housekeeping and Architecture
+- Sound effects should be configurable just like sprites with a declarative model
+- Resegment big packages into smaller packages
+- Use declarative FrameData so that spritesheets are decoupled from code
-- Use mixxins to compound actor properties
+- Use mixxins in addition to inheritance to compound actor properties and behaviors (prevent multiple inheritance)
 - Bring back source PSD of common world into the project
 - Create a build script
 - Test long term playback: number limits, memory leaks
+- Clean todos in code

 ## Features